Allen Gardiner (schooner)

 Allen Gardiner was a schooner owned by the South American Mission Society, based in England.
 Built in 1854, the schooner was named after Captain Allen Gardiner, the founder of the society.
 He had died of starvation with the rest of his mission party at Spaniard Bay on the SE coast of the main island of Tierra del Fuego in 1852, after resupply was delayed.

 The schooner was sailed to Keppel Island, Falklands, to support the missionary effort there and in Tierra del Fuego.
 In the fall of 1858, it was used to return some Yahgan natives to Wulaia after their months-long visit on Keppel.
 After the ship did not return, the missionary society sent out the Nancy to try to discover what had happened.
 In 1860, the captain and crew found one British survivor at Wulaia.
-They learned that the captain and rest of the crew of the Gardiner were all killed by the Yahgan on 1 November 1859, after a conflict.
+They learned that the captain and the rest of the crew of the Gardiner were all killed by the Yahgan on 1 November 1859, after a conflict.
 SAMS withdrew for some time from trying to establish a mission in Tierra del Fuego, but one was established in 1871.